 For some, this is the biggest challenge.
 And it is an essential one to overcome if we are to have a truly gender equal workforce at all career levels.

-In my role as a Health and Public Services consultant, I travel regularly, and far distances—from the U.K. to Australia—for my work with clients.
+In my role as a consultant, I travel regularly, and far distances—from the U.K. to Australia—for my work with clients.
 Many people ask what it’s like traveling for work with two kids at home.
 While it’s not always easy, there are a few tips that work well for me:

 Trust the people in your life to care for your children.